epics-containers/epics-containers.github.io/docs/explanations/epics_protocols.md

 Experiments with Channel Access servers running in containers reveal:
 - Port Mapping works for CA including UDP broadcast.
 - But UDP broadcast or unicast only works if the container does not remap the port to a different number inside the container.
-- Using EPICS_PVA_NAME_SERVERS always works with Port Mapping
+- Using EPICS_CA_NAME_SERVERS always works with Port Mapping

 ## PV Access